• Skip to primary navigation

 No speakers or Bluetooth connectivity

 Forged from steel with a corrosion-resistant powder coat and extra-wide metal pedals, the bike is fortified by 20 sealed cartridges built into its pivots and moving parts.
-“With proper maintenance, there’s no reason this bike shouldn’t last decades in your home gym,” said our tester, a certified CrossFit level 1 coach, who rated it a 4 out of 5 in terms of durability.
+“With proper maintenance, there’s no reason this bike shouldn’t last decades in your home gym,” says our tester, a certified CrossFit Level 1 coach, who rates the AirBike Classic at 4 out of 5 in terms of durability.

 A foot resting on an Assault Airbike pedal.

-The AirBike is beloved by CrossFit enthusiasts for how quickly it can deliver high levels of resistance, which makes it ideal for HIIT and Tabata training.
+The AirBike is beloved by CrossFit enthusiasts for how quickly it can deliver high levels of resistance, which makes it ideal for HIIT workouts.
 It even includes seven built-in HIIT, Tabata, and stamina workouts via the console.

 https://www.youtube.com/watch?v=ok34YSJqQgE&feature=youtu.be

-Since it was designed for performance and not comfort, we rated both its customizations and tech capabilities a 3 out of 5.
-We also rated it a 3.5 out of 5 in terms of adjustability, since its seat only has six levels of height adjustment — the Rogue Echo, a top competitor, has eight.
-Also, as Herod notes in his review, the air generated by the fan is going to make a lot more noise than a standard exercise bike, so it’s not ideal for those trying not to disturb their housemates.
+Since it was designed for performance and not comfort, we rate both its customizations and tech capabilities at 3 out of 5.
+We also score the adjustability at 3.5 out of 5, since the seat only has six levels of height adjustment — the Rogue Echo, a top competitor, has eight.
+Also, as Herod notes, the air generated by the fan is going to make a lot more noise than a standard exercise bike, so it’s not ideal for those trying not to disturb their housemates during home workouts.

 Still, our tester gave it a 4.5 out of 5 in terms of overall value.
 “When I get around to buying an air bike, it’ll be this one.
 It rides very smooth for a fan bike, and I know it’s built to stick around for years.”